-Our specific goal is to provide each individual with the least intrusive, most effective form of treatment to ensure his/her safety, the safety of others, and promote healthy growth and development.
+Our goal is to provide each individual with the least intrusive, most effective form of treatment to ensure his/her safety, the safety of others, and to promote healthy growth and development.
 JRC is committed to providing the most effective educational program possible.

-JRC does not normally reject or expel students due to the severity of their behavior problems.
+JRC does not reject or expel students due to the severity of their behavior problems.
 Students who have failed or made minimal progress in their previous programs often succeed for the first time at JRC due to JRC’s highly structured behavior modification education and treatment program.

 Serves Students with Varied Diagnoses and Cognitive Levels

 JRC offers a highly individualized treatment program that is able to serve students with a wide variety of behavior problems, including both students who function at normal cognitive levels and those with developmental delays.
 Each level has its own classrooms, residences, and activities.

 JRC will do everything it can do to open up a space for those who are ready to be admitted.

 JRC provides guidance and advocacy assistance to parents wishing to gain admission for their children.
 In appropriate cases this can include assistance with educational appeals.